-Kororoit Creek Primary School is one of eleven Public-Private Partnership schools in the State of Victoria which continues to grow rapidly from its foundation population of 260 students in 2011 to a population of 1168 in 2017 (its seventh year of operation).
+Kororoit Creek Primary School is a Public-Private Partnership school in Burnside Heights, Victoria which continues to grow rapidly from its foundation population of 260 students in 2011 to a population of more than 1300 in 2023.
 Kororoit Creek Primary School Council takes pride in leading the on-site kindergarten which is owned by the City of Melton and operated under the direction of the school Principal.
 The kinder which is co-located on the school site also houses a Maternal and Child Health worker.
 The kindergarten has mirrored the significant growth experienced by the school with a current enrolment of 51 three year old and 198 four year old children.
-The YMCA and Kings Swim complete the community hub and support the school with the provision of an Out of Hours School Care program, camping program from Years 3 to Year 5 and the equivalent of private swimming lessons for all students from Prep-Year 6 throughout the year.
-Year 6 students have the opportunity to participate in a study tour to Canberra which connects with the school curriculum focusing on the 3 levels of government operating in Australia.
+The YMCA and Kingswim complete the community hub and support the school with the provision of an Out of Hours School Care program, camping program from Years 3 to Year 6 and the equivalent of private swimming lessons for all students from Prep-Year 6 throughout the year.

 Specialist areas operating within the school include Health and Physical Education, Visual Arts, Music and French from Prep-Year 6.
-Extra curricula activities include Junior and Senior School Choirs, RACV HPV Challenge, State School’s Spectacular, Tournament of the Minds, Mathematics Competition, Summer and Winter School Sports, Athletics and a wide variety of recess and lunchtime clubs for those children that prefer more organised activities.
+Extra-curricular activities include Junior and Senior School Choirs, Tournament of the Minds, Mathematics Competition, Summer and Winter School Sports, Athletics and a wide variety of recess and lunchtime clubs for those children that prefer more organised activities.

 KCPS supports strong community values which underpin the safe and orderly learning environment and contribute directly to the school’s positive standing and high reputation within the immediate and broader area.